blinkmobile/server-cli/docs/routes.md

 -   The `module` property must specify a relative path to the handler file.
 This file must be in the project.

 -   The `{name}` parameter will be available via `request.url.params.name` in the handler function(s) in `./api/hello.js`.

+### Timeouts

+Each route will have **15 seconds** to complete before it will automatically timeout.
+This will become configuable at the project and route level in a future release.